acid-design-lab/DataCon24/README.md

    - make a list of architectures you want to test (for neural networks)
    - choose a method for hyperparameter tuning (Optuna, Grid search etc.)

-   **6. Choose the best-performing model.** Prioritize the list of models by accuracy, interpretability, extrapolative power, and robustness.
+   <ins>**6.
+Choose the best-performing model.**</ins> Prioritize the list of models by accuracy, interpretability, extrapolative power, and robustness.

    - analyze model performance (use appropriate classification/regression metrics or loss functions)
    - check model extrapolative power (ability to work on samples, which differ a lot from train samples)